 Snow, ice, mud, slush, grass, water, packed dirt, rocks, scree, soft dirt, logs, sandy beaches, pavement, stairs – you name it! – this shoe can handle pretty much anything.
 I found a plethora of positive reviews on the ability of the Crossover 2.0 to tackle a variety of terrain.
 The only spots I found slippery were mossy areas (which are ALWAYS slippery in all my shoes).

-I noted above average traction everywhere, and no struggle in even the deepest mud or iciest patches.
+, and no struggle in even the deepest mud or iciest patches.
 I ran with confidence in these shoes through winter conditions.
-Reviewers agree that the v-shaped lugs are an excellent traction feature unique to La Sportiva
+Reviewers agree that the V-shaped lugs are an excellent traction feature unique to La Sportiva

 ’s mountain shoes.

 Some felt the shoe was stiff upon first use.
 The material is certainly more firm that your average minimalistic model.
 I felt that the design was appropriate for the conditions it was intended for, and in a perfect world you could reserve these shoes for winter mountain conditions and use a lighter, softer shoe